ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 <br></br>
 - Metadata for derived values is not supported.
 <br></br>
-- You should return new metadata in `Update()` even if the derived values do not change.
+- You should return new metadata in `Update()`, even if the derived values do not change.

 ---

-### Unexpected transaction plan (wrong ordering, missing operations)
+### Incorrect transaction plan (wrong ordering, missing operations)

 Checklist:

- - Run the [agentctl report command](../user-guide/agentctl.md#report).
+ - Run [agentctl report](../user-guide/agentctl.md#report).
 Review the `_failed-reports.txt` subreport for errors.
   <br></br>
 - Review transaction logs for inconsistencies.
  <br></br>
-- Run the GET [KV Scheduler tnx history API](../api/api-kvs.md#transaction-history).
+- Call [GET /scheduler/tnx-history](../api/api-kvs.md#transaction-history).
 You can hone in on the specific txn sequence number using the `seq-num` query parameter.<br></br>
 - [Display the graph visualization][how-to-graph].
-Verify you have correct derived values and dependencies. you have correct value states before and after the transaction.
+Verify you have correct derived values and dependencies, and that you have correct value states before and after the transaction.
  <br></br>
 - [Follow the KV Scheduler as it walks through the graph][graph-walk] during the transaction processing.
 Locate the point where it diverges from the expected path.
-The descriptor of the value where this occurs likely contains.
+The descriptor of the value where this occurs likely contains bugs.

 ---

 ### Common Returned Errors

-The KV Scheduler returns error messages that appear in transaction logs and the agentctl report subreports.
-In most cases, the error is generated based on a programming error or definition omission.
+The KV Scheduler returns error messages that appear in transaction logs, and agentctl report subreports.
+In most cases, a programming error or definition omission caused the error.

-To review returned errors and likely cause, see the [errors.go file][errors-go-file].
+To review returned errors and the likely cause, see the [errors.go file][errors-go-file].

 To review errors encountered during refresh, see the [refresh.go file][refresh-go-file].